-LAST YEAR WE WELCOMED BACK FULL 500KM EVENT WALKERS AND A RUNNER.
+IN 2019 WE WELCOMED BACK FULL 500KM EVENT WALKERS AND A RUNNER.

 Soloists begin their epic endeavour by taking the Chilo access road northwest from the Save riverbed towards the Rupangwana Business Centre on the main tar road.
 Elephant and Buffalo may be encountered along this section and participants should exercise caution.

 24.8kms from the start, participants turn right at the Muhlambi Business Centre and follow the route through an area of black cotton soils, heading east and then north.
 Cyclones Eline (2000) and Idai (2019) have caused considerable damage to various sections of the road and some 4x4 work is required of the back up vehicles negotiating the numerous gullies and washaways.

 The route passes through black cotton soil with more gullies, stony sections and washaways to be negotiated by the backup vehicles.
 Around the day's halfway mark, the road comes within 300m of the border with Mozambique and participants may need to show their introduction letter to an army outpost to be found on one of the cross border trails.